But before you can get a new ride, you have got to sell your old one!

 Selling a car can be a hassle if you don’t go about it with enthusiasm and professionalism.
 You’ll be competing with smooth-talking salesmen for potential buyers’ attention, so you’ve got to pull out all the stops.
 Before you put your car up for sale, there are several things you must consider to make selling a snap:

 Where’s the title?
 The title, or official certificate of ownership, of a vehicle must be transferred to the new owner when the sale is completed.
 If your vehicle is owned outright, you should have possession of the title.
 If your vehicle loan has been paid in full but you cannot located the title, call your local courthouse to begin the process of applying for a replacement.
 If your car is financed, the financial institution that loaned you the money to purchase it will have possession of the title.
 Call your lender to find out their policy on transferring the title to the vehicle’s new owner.
 You must have this important step completed before discussing a sale with a potential buyer to eliminate a huge legal hassle for both parties.
+The following video deals with potential problems you may experience if you have a vehicle lien.

 Clean it up!
 No one wants to buy a dirty vehicle.
 Even if it is just an old clunker, an hour or two spent cleaning and washing your car will attract more potential buyers and help you get a higher price.
 Also, keep your car clean and uncluttered the entire time it is up for sale.
 You never know when someone might want to stop by for a test drive.

 Take professional-looking pictures.
 After your vehicle is all cleaned-up, take several clear pictures of the interior and exterior.
 A shot of the front and back bumpers and each said as well as several of the interior will help potential buyers visualize the vehicle and tempt them to contact you to schedule a test drive.
 A shot of the dashboard showing the vehicle’s mileage and no check engine or service lights will also help attract potential buyers.
+Check the following tips from a professional car photographer to learn how to take better pictures of your vehicle:

 Get the vehicle serviced.
 An oil change, tire rotation, front end alignment, and filter replacement will help the vehicle run in tip-top shape and persuade potential buyers that you have maintained the vehicle well.